AshfatAbegh/AshfatAbegh/README.md

 -    I’m an undergraduate student of Computer Science and Engineering (CSE) at American International University-Bangladesh(AIUB)
 - 🌱 I have hands on working experience in Web Development, SQA Automation and Manual Testing
-- 💞️ My interest areas also includes Blockchain, Machine Learning and Cyber Security
+- 💞️ My interest areas also includes: Cyber Security, Blockchain and Machine Learning
 - 📫 You can reach me through LinkedIn - https://www.linkedin.com/in/ashfat-al-rashid-297852175/

 <!---